laewliet/make-your-choice/README.md

 - Windows 10
 - Windows 11

 Steam Deck is unsupported because SteamOS doesn't use a hosts file in the same way Windows does.
-Therefore this method wouldn't function.
+Therefore, this method wouldn't function.

+# UAC Popup & SmartScreen Alert
+The application needs to be run with [administrator permissions](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/user-account-control/) to ensure the hosts file can be edited.
+Since I don't want to pay Microsoft a fee for getting this free application signed, you will be met with a prompt to trust the unknown developer.

+The UAC Popup appears on Windows Vista and newer.
+The SmartScreen Alert only appears on Windows 8 and newer.

 # Repository